-They have a small easy to navigate website.
+They have a small but hard to navigate website.
+Links that seem clickable don't work.
 I personally do not like their covers.
 Most of the website seems to be illustrated by the same person.

 Lakewater Press has a small editorial team, whose previous experience is mostly from the writing side of the table.
 One of their editors appears to also be published by the press.
 The rest do not seem to be.